-Criminal Record Check from BCI: You are required to obtain a criminal record check (BCI) at time of application.
-The original should be forwarded to your consumer and a copy sent to the Ohio Department of Aging.
-Please contact the Ohio Attorney General's office at 877-224-0043 for a location nearest you.
+Criminal Record Check from BCI: You are required to obtain a criminal record check (BCI) at the time of application.
+The original should be forwarded to the consumer you plan to service and a copy sent to the Ohio Department of Aging.
+Please contact the Ohio Attorney General's Office at 877-224-0043 for a location nearest you.
 You may not submit a criminal record check from a previous employer.

-Consumer Request for Provider Form: This form will be provided for download during the online application process.
-The form must be signed by both the consumer that wishes to hire you to be their provider and the PASSPORT case manager.
+Consumer Request for Provider Form: This form will be automatically completed and available to download during the application process.
+This form must be signed by both the consumer receiving PASSPORT services and their PASSPORT case manager.

-Completed and Signed W-9: This form will be provided for download during the online application process.
+Completed and Signed W-9: This for will be automatically completed and available to download for signature during the application process.

-Ohio Health Plans Provider Enrollment Application/Time Limited Agreement for Individuals: This form will be provided for download during the online application process.
+Ohio Health Plans Provider Enrollment Application/Time Limited Agreement for Individuals: This form will be automatically completed and available to download for signature during the application process.

-Proof of Residency: Evidence that applicant/CEO has been a resident of Ohio for the last 5 consecutive years.
-Acceptable documentation includes: valid driver's license; notification of registration as an elector; a copy of an officially field federal or state tax form identifying the applicant’s permanent residence; any other document the responsible entity considers acceptable that shows evidence that the applicant has been a resident of Ohio for the past five years.
+Proof of Residency: Evidence that application has been a resident of Ohio for the last five consecutive years.
+Acceptable documentation includes: valid driver's license; notification of registration as an elector; a cop of an officially filed federal or state tax form identifying the application's permanent residence; any other documentation the responsible entity considers acceptable for showing evidence the application has been a resident of Ohio for the past five years.
 If you currently live or have lived outside of Ohio anytime in the past five years, you are required to submit an FBI background check.

 Ohio Department of Aging

 Columbus, OH 43215